Coronavirus digest: US vows to donate 20 million more vaccines | DW | 18.05.2021

 United Airlines, Delta Air Lines and American Airlines are adding flights to Italy with COVID-19 testing protocols as the European country opens for American tourists for the first time in over a year.

+Taiwan hopes to begin rolling out domestically-produced coronavirus shots by the end of July, President Tsai Ing-wen said on Tuesday.

-Taiwan is negotiating with the US for a share of the COVID-19 vaccine doses that President Biden plans to send overseas, the de facto Taipei envoy to Washington told Taiwan's official Central News Agency on Tuesday.
+Taiwan is also negotiating with the US for a share of the vaccine doses that President Biden plans to send overseas, the de facto Taipei envoy to Washington told Taiwan's official Central News Agency in comments published earlier in the day.

 "We are in negotiations and striving for it," Hsiao Bi-khim said.